Firefox Addon Basics

 There are four ways to add functionality to an addon.
 Some has its own shortcuts:

-• Using a browser_action popup.
+browser_actionpopup.
 It gets terminated when it is closed2.
-With this option, you can call the script by:
+With this option, you can call the script by:- Adding a

 Using the content_script shortcut